 Treating Somatosensory Cortex Damage

-Sensory reeducation, also known as sensory retraining, is a form of therapy that helps the brain relearn how to process sensation.
+Sensory reeducation, also known as sensory retraining, is a form of therapy that helps retrain the brain to process sensation.
 This technique works by exposing the individual to repetitive sensory stimuli to spark neuroplasticity and encourage adaptive changes in the brain.

 Overcoming Somatosensory Cortex Damage

 After somatosensory cortex damage, some survivors experience sensory impairments or movement-related effects such as numbness, tingling, or poor balance.
 Fortunately, through rehabilitative therapies like sensory retraining and proprioceptive training, it is possible to recover at least some of your sensory and/or motor function.

 Improvements in the effects of somatosensory cortex damage are thanks to neuroplasticity-the brain’s ability to heal and rewire itself after injury.
 Your therapist is an excellent resource for exercises that help target your unique symptoms and stimulate positive changes in the brain.